DesignOpen/designopen.github.io/README.md

 ## Contribute to the Discussion

-Join us in the [Gitter channel](https://gitter.im/DesignOpen/designopen.github.io).
+Join us in the [Gitter channel](https://gitter.im/DesignOpen/designopen.github.io) and make some comments in the [GitHub issues](https://github.com/DesignOpen/designopen.github.io/issues).

 ## Contributing Posts